|

 Hey there!
 In this blog post, I’m sharing my top tips and personal experiences from completing the 75 Hard Challenge.

 If you’re ready to transform into the best version of yourself, then keep on reading.
-Trust me, this challenging yet rewarding experience can be a game-changer.
+Trust me, this challenging yet rewarding experience can change your life.

 Why do I say this?
 Well, because I completed the challenge as someone who was struggling with depression, binge eating, and social anxiety.

-Let’s dive in and discover how to conquer the 75 Hard Challenge.
+Let’s get started and learn how to conquer the 75 Hard Challenge.

 Rule #1.
 Stick to a diet of your choice

 The first requirement of the 75 Hard Challenge is to stick to a diet of your choice.
-I followed my macros and found them to be easily doable for myself.
+I found following my macros was the best choice for me at the time.
+I was training for a half-marathon and strength training, and I didn’t want to exclude any food groups.

 Rule #2.
 No alcohol

 The second requirement of the 75 Hard Challenge is no alcohol.
-I included non-alcoholic beer (Heiniken 0.0), club soda with lime, club soda with a splash of cran, and pineapple juice.
+I included non-alcoholic beer (Heineken 0.0), club soda with lime, a splash of cran, or pineapple juice.

 This may be difficult for some, especially while going out socially.
-I am not going to lie; I did have FOMO at times.
+I’m being honest; I did have FOMO at times when I was out with friends.

 Rule #3.
-Perform two 45-minute long workouts per day
+Perform two 45-minute workouts per day

 Rule #4.
 Drink a gallon of water a day